klaudiaRajs/leopard/readme.md

 ### Length of a structure:
 Structures listed below are checked with regard to their length:

-1. parameter list (5 params)
+1. parameter list (4 params)
-2. class (30 lines)
+2. class (250 lines)
-3. function (10 lines)
+3. function (30 lines)
 4. line (120 columns)

 The length of particular structure can be changed directly in the rule set stored within the code.

 ### Code repetition
-Any two or more strings that are identical and contain more than **10** tokens are marked with warning
+The system identifies Type-1 Clones (exact copy and paste) and Type-2 Clones (similarity independent from programmer introduced differences such as variable names).
 ### Unused variables
 Any variable that is used only once within the file is marked with warning as unused.
 This also includes occurrences as a property of a class.
 ### Unused methods
 Any method that is used only once within the file is marked with warning as unused.

-Remaining work: ignore when public method within a class.
+The system ignores when a function has a public access modifier.
 ### Naming standards
 All variables and methods are checked against one of the naming conventions listed below.
-Names of namespaces and classes are ignored.
 Names of constants are checked against constants naming convention (all capitals).
+Functions and classes are checked using PascalCase convention.
+The remaining identifiers can be checked against following conventions (chosen when a file for check is added):

 1. camelCase
 2. PascalCase
 3. underscore_convention

+### Single letter variables
+The system checks if variables contain at least 2 characters, except when they are a part of for or foreach loop.
 ### PHP deprecated methods
 Methods are checked against below list of methods identified as deprecated:
 ```